How to Whiten Your Teeth 11 Best RemediesSeptember 29, 2017

 5. Apple Cider Vinegar

-Apple cider vinegar has been used as a disinfectant for centuries.
-Owing to its anti-bacterial properties, it is known to kill bacteria, and hence prevent the formation of plague in your teeth.
+It has been used as a disinfectant for centuries.
+Owing to its anti-bacterial properties, it is known to kill bacteria, and hence prevent the formation of plaque in your teeth.
 Therefore, it is a good remedy for maintaining your oral hygiene.

 A study showed that apple cider vinegar has whitening effects on teeth due to its active ingredient acetic acid.
 This ingredient helps to maintain the acidity of your mouth and acts as a disinfectant.
 However, a study also showed that vinegar may have softening effects on your teeth.
 Hence it is strongly advised to limit the use of this remedy to just a few times a week.